BroadbandForum/usp/specification/security/index.md

 # Authentication and Authorization

 USP contains mechanisms for Authentication and Authorization, and Encryption.
 Encryption can be provided at the MTP layer, the USP layer, or both.
 Where Endpoints can determine (through Authentication) that the termination points of the MTP and USP messages are the same, MTP encryption is sufficient to provide end-to-end encryption and security.
-Where the termination points are different (because there is a proxy or other intermediate device between the USP Endpoints), USP layer [Secure Message Exchange](../e2e-message-exchange/index.md#) *-- need tag to Secure Message Exchange header --* is required, or the intermediate device must be a trusted part of the end-to-end ecosystem.
+Where the termination points are different (because there is a proxy or other intermediate device between the USP Endpoints), USP layer [Secure Message Exchange](../e2e-message-exchange/index.md#) is required, or the intermediate device must be a trusted part of the end-to-end ecosystem.

 ## Authentication